MSF9119/reservoir-simulation/README.md

 Function 1: So far, the code will display the performance metrics of the model and allow the user to enter all the input parameters and the app will then predict how an oil reservoir will behave (by providing its attributes) given the input conditions (it basically simulates the reservoir)

 Future functions:
-Function 2: Optimize reservoir parameters based on dependant conditions (how should my input material be for my reservoir to be optimized?)
+Function 2: Optimize reservoir parameters based on dependant conditions (how should my input factors be for my reservoir to be optimized?)
-Function 3: Optimize input parameters based on desired reservoir conditions (example: which input material conditions to use to have an oil reservoir have a specific pressure)
+Function 3: Optimize input parameters based on desired reservoir conditions (example: what input material conditions should be used to obtain a specific  reservoir fluid pressure?)